crespohector/welcome-to-mod-7/README.md

 Here are some capstone project ideas that tend to be associated with success in the observations of the IA's, but of course they are not a guarantee of success.
 Please note ***these are in no particular order*** and you are absolutely ***not required to choose one of these*** projects.
 This list may guide your thought process as much or as little as you feel is appropriate.
 Also, you can reference additional project ideas in the App Academy Open in Week 20.

+## Important Notes
-Please note that **multiple user types are not allowed**. *(Ex- Business owner and customers)*
+- Please note that **multiple user types are not allowed**. *(Ex- Business owner and customers)*

-*Please do not reference the exact name of the target website as this will be flagged by Google for being deceptive.*
+- *Please do not reference the **exact name** of the target website as this will be flagged by Google for being deceptive.*

+- *If your feature includes an image or video upload, then you MUST include AWS s3 buckets for file uploads.*

+- *Students who plan to update, add, or remove their user stories during project development need to be approved by their Project Manager.*

 > We want to diversify our project portfolio.
 If you already did a social media clone, then maybe try working on a traveling app or E-commerce app.